 Winter - Seville Marathon

 Fast forward to February 2022.
-After months of smart, consistent and bloody hard training, no less than five Stallions headed to sunny Spain for the Seville Marathon.
-Once again, it was Brad who crossed the line first in a new PB of 2:32:37 but behind him were some incredibly stories unfolding.
+After months of smart, consistent and bloody hard training, no less than five headed to sunny Spain for the Seville Marathon.
+Once again, it was Brad who crossed the line first in a new PB of 2:32:37 but behind him were some incredible stories unfolding.
 Steve Gardner had been trying to run a marathon since he first picked up running in 2016.
 Terrible luck with injuries, illness and pandemics meant that dream had to wait until this year - but he did it.
 Now, he's got a great track record over 5k, 10k, the half marathon and the marathon!
 If ever you needed proof that patience and perseverance paid off...

 Dylan Mitchard made moves in Europe to finish just behind Steve in a whopping sub2:40 time.
 The Norman Park local just cannot seem to stop chipping minutes off his PB.
 It's all very exciting, in earnest.
 But he wasn't the only one!
 Mr Mills was only a few minutes behind Mr Mitchard and - in an absolutely gorgeous display of negative splitting - finished like a steam train to claim a 5min PB.
 That would have stolen the show in most races, but not in a race where James Morris takes 10mins off his best.
 Yes, 10 whole minutes!
 Unbelievable.

 Getting these results on the board is fantastic, and it's a real testament to the strength of Matt's coaching.
 But the real foundation of this group lies in the positive energy they share on a day-to-day basis.
 In recent months, the headcount has swelled and the sessions have welcomed more and more athletes to the fold.
-Logistical challenges aside, every single one of these people drives the others to reach further, perform better and find joy in the journey.
+Every single one of these people drives the others to reach further, perform better and find joy in the journey.
 Hot off the Seville sizzle, the Stable is looking ahead to plenty more moments like these.
 The 2022 is going to be busy, but they wouldn't want it any other way.